 Uses of bridging loans

 A key way to recognise whether a bridge loan is the right choice for your circumstance is to consider what you need it for.
 Being a form of specialist finance, the list of lenders is sparse, particularly if you’re looking at bespoke bridging lenders like us.

-Here are ten examples of common uses for bridging loans that you may wish to consider:
+Here are ten examples of common uses that you may wish to consider: